LudvigHz/tdt4145-project-2020/documentation.md

    - Choose a company
    - Choose whether or not the movie has been released on video
    - Enter the length of the movie in minutes
-   - To add music, you can enter the datail menu of the movie and select `Add music`
+   - To add music, go back to the first menu and select *movies*
+   - Choose *movies* again
+   - Select the movie
+   - Select movies
+   - Select *Add music*

    The `FilmController` handles the majority of this usecase.
 However, it makes use of the `PersonController`, `CategoryController`, `FilmcompanyController` and `MusicController`.